 A: You should submit your request as soon as you get the information about sickle cell trait testing from your University or College.
-The turn around time is 4 weeks.
 Requests will be handled in the order they are received.

 Q: How long is the processing time for obtaining my results?

-A: It typically takes 4 weeks (Mon-Fri) to locate and mail a copy of your results.
-Submitting your request as early as possible is the best way to ensure that your results arrive before you need to start practice at your new school.
+A: It can take up to 4 weeks (Mon-Fri) to locate and email a copy of your results.
+Submitting your request electronically online using one of the submit buttons provided on the form (rather than filling it out by hand and sending it via USPS or scan or fax) will greatly expedite your results.
+Electronically submitting your request as early as possible is the best way to ensure that your results arrive before you need to start practice at your new school.

 Q: When should I call NBS to check in about my results?

-A: If you have not received your results after 2 weeks, please contact us at NBSresults@cdph.ca.gov .
-You may also email us with questions at that address.
+A: If you have not received your results after 4 weeks, please contact us at NCAANBSresults@cdph.ca.gov .

 Questions About NBS Results